IronSharkInc/ISI_RandomizedTraders/README.md

 This mod also offers two choices for quest progression:

-1. Next Biome: Traders are random, but the player still starts with the Pine Forest trader before moving to progressively more difficult biomes.
+1. Next Biome: Traders are random, but the player is still sent to the Pine Forest before moving to progressively more difficult biomes.
     - _this is similar to vanilla, except the trader can be different_
     - _example: Bob (instead of Rekt) in the Pine Forest, then Joel (instead of Jen) in Burnt Forest, etc.,_
 2. Any Biome: Now the biomes are also random.
 The player is sent to the closest trader (regardless of biome), and then moves randomly between biomes.